bryceAebi/FlickrFeed0/README.txt

 ============
 - setup an asset minifier for the js and css
 - add scss functionality
+- remove call to GoogleFontsAPI. store the fonts in /static (I was just being lazy)
 - deal with case where large amounts of photos are loaded (hide/delete old photos and data except for favorites)
 - autobalance waterfall columns (sometimes columns end up having